Town of Canandaigua Cemeteries

 Wolverton / Red Dock / Benham Cemetery

-Graves date from 1831 to 1883 including Beeman, Wolverton, Dempsey, Beidler, Gates, and Burch.
+The Cemetery originally abutted the now-abandoned Wolverton Road.
+Graves date from 1831 to 1883, with family names including Beeman, Beidler, Burch, Dempsey, Gates and Wolverton.
 First mention is in a deed of 1882, Parshall to Parshall.
 Grantors had obtained the title from the State of Connecticut in 1812.
-No right of way for access exists, except over private property.
-The town has organized periodic clean-up and maintenance of the cemetery with landowner permission.

 Location: Not accessible to the public